Tennis General Information & Rules

 From 2019, SACPSSA has introduced new sports into its carnival programme, and one of these is Tennis.

-The SACPSSA ANZ Hot Shots Tennis Carnivals will be held over four days in Week 5 of Term 3, as a collaboration between our association and the School Development Team of Tennis SA.
-In 2021, due to the need for a change in dates for our Athletics Carnival Program, the SACPSSA ANZ Hot Shots Tennis Carnivals will be held in Week 2 of Term 4.
-It is anticipated that the Tennis Carnivals will return to mid Term 3 in 2022.
+The SACPSSA ANZ Hot Shots Tennis Carnivals will be held over four days early in Term 4, as a collaboration between our association and the School Development Team of Tennis SA.

-Following the established Hot Shots version of modified tennis, the carnivals will be open to Year 3/4 students and will take place at a number of venues, including Playford Tennis Centre, Spruance Rd, Elizabeth East; Millswood Tennis Centre, Chelmsford Ave; Henley South Tennis Club, corner Lexington Rd and Burford St, Henley Beach South, Happy Valley Tennis Club, Taylors Road West, Aberfoyle Park, and potentially other tennis club venues may be used into the future to cater for a wider spread of the metropolitan area.
+Following the established Hot Shots version of modified tennis, the carnivals will be open to Year 3/4 students and will take place at a number of venues, including Playford Tennis Centre, Spruance Rd, Elizabeth East; Millswood Tennis Centre, Chelmsford Ave; Henley South Tennis Club, corner Lexington Rd and Burford St, Henley Beach South, Morphett Vale Tennis Club, Jordan Drive, Morphett Vale, and potentially other tennis club venues may be used into the future to cater for a wider spread of the metropolitan area.

 Three days of the carnival programme will be for mixed gender teams.
 A fourth day of the carnival programme will cater for single gender competition.
 Mixed gender schools are welcome to play on this day, but will need to nominate in single gender competition.